György Sárosi: Hungary 8-3 Czechoslovakia

-But if that day in Paris was not the jour de gloire Sarosi had craved, what remained his crowning Hungary exhibition was one any player would have been proud of.
-It unfolded in a Central European International Cup contest against Czechoslovakia in 1937.
-With Hungary trailing 2-1 past the half-hour mark, their infallible captain struck seven goals past Frantisek Planicka – arguably the finest goalkeeper on the planet – to seal an emphatic 8-3 victory.
+Sárosi most notable performance for Hungary occurred during a 1937 Central European International Cup match against Czechoslovakia.
+With Hungary trailing 2-1 after the first half-hour, Sárosi scored seven goals against goalkeeper Frantisek Planicka, leading Hungary to an 8-3 victory.

 The gates of the Czechoslovakians were defended by the legendary Planicska.
 One of the heroes of the World Cup in 1934, who no one even managed to score two goals in ninety minutes.
-The result was 2: 2 in the first half.
+The result was 2:2 in the first half.
 During the break, the federal captain changed the inner trio (Czech II - Dr. Sárosi - Zsengellér).
 By the second half, almost all Hungarian players had improved.
 The constantly moving Sárosi dr. he just attracted the balls, despite the fact that 2-3 defenders were constantly hanging on him.
 Dr. Sárosi could not be kept.
 The audience was dissatisfied in the first half.
 In the second half, seeing the improved game, the voice of the audience also came.
-The encouragement resounded "Huj, huj, hajra"??, "Gyurka, Gyurka"??.
-At the end of the match, Sárosi had scored 7 goals, the audience flooded the pitch and, regardless of affiliation, Dr. Sárosi was taken off the shoulder.
+The encouragement resounded "Huj, huj, hajrá"??, "Gyurka, Gyurka"??.
+At the end of the match, Sárosi had scored 7 goals, the audience flooded the pitch and, regardless of affiliation, Dr. Sárosi was taken on the shoulders.
 The next day, the press was full of words of praise.
 Gyurka!
 He is an artist of Hungarian football.
 Hundreds of thousands, millions of eyes.
 He is one of the most famous and well-known players in Europe and the world.